DowntownCookieFrenzy/University/INF214/practicals/Cheatsheet.md

 To insert ( basic )

-Please note that because the primary key is not AUTO_INCREMENT you have to specify the id.
+- If `IDENTIY(1,1)` is not specified with the `PRIMARY KEY` constraint then the ID needs to be specified when inserting

 ```sql
 INSERT INTO artists VALUES (1, 'John Bucket')